-When customers order a cold drink, they expect the ice to be clean, clear and safe.
-In a busy café, bar or restaurant, the commercial ice machine works non-stop – but it’s often the most neglected piece of equipment in the kitchen.
+When customers order a cold drink, they expect clean, clear and safe ice.
+In a busy café, bar or restaurant, the commercial ice machine works non-stop – but it's often the most neglected piece of equipment in the kitchen.

 Why Cleaning Your Commercial Ice Machine Matters